forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * People's Daily <http://en.people.cn> // is the largest newspaper group in China and owned by the Communist Party.
 From the 'About Us' section: "Chinese leaders attach great importance to the development of People’s Daily Online.
 On February 19, 2016, Xi Jinping, Chinese president, general secretary of the Communist Party of China (CPC) Central Committee and chairman of the Central Military Commission made an inspection tour of People’s Daily."

 ### Resources India
-* Times of India <https://timesofindia.indiatimes.com/world/europe> // owned by The Times Group an Indian media conglomerate headquartered in Mumbai, Maharashtra which in turn is owned by the Sahu Jain family.
+* Times of India <https://timesofindia.indiatimes.com/world/europe> // owned by The Times Group an Indian media conglomerate headquartered in Mumbai, which in turn is owned by the Sahu Jain family.
 * The Indian Express <https://indianexpress.com> // owned by the Indian Express Group which in turn is owned by Viveck Goenka